edugamerplay1228/UnityHandTracking-Demo/README.md

 5.1- in case you want to see the camera image Set the ShowCameraImage in tracking.py to True

-6- open tracking.py and run it
+6- run tracking.py

-7- open unity project and start it
+7- run unity project

-8- the hand tracking will be started!
+and done!